Remo Python Introduction¶

 The library is open source.
 You can checkout and contribute on our GitHub repo.

 Work in progress

-We are iterating quite fast on the SDK design in this phase, which means some functionalities might break from one version to the other.
+We are iterating quite fast on the library design in this phase, which means some functionalities might break from one version to the other.

-Any feedback on the design or missing functionalities is welcome.
+Any feedback on the library or pull request to the repo is welcome.

 The library can be called doing

 Upon import, the library will automatically check if a local remo server is running, and try to connect to it.
 To launch remo itself, you'd need to run

 The main entities in the Python library are: